 or even this-

 Many of these tasks are things you can learn to do for yourself if you find the right teacher, someone who has professional experience and background in a subject matter.
 Taking a course and learning how to do the work yourself is often the most cost-effective way to accomplish many business-related tasks.
 The upside is that you save money.
 The downside is that you have to invest time to both take the course and do the work.

 And, it’s important to make sure you find the right class – one from someone who has enough experience in the subject to teach you what’s important.
 If you take a course from someone who doesn’t know much about the subject, you’re going to likely be frustrated and feel like you wasted your money or you’re going to follow their method but not see results because they’re not teaching you what you need to know.

 It shouldn’t be that hard to find a marketing professional, but sadly, it is difficult today.
 The reason it’s difficult is that many people see online marketing as a great way to make easy money, with unlimited potential reach, and because of that, they’re trying to jump in, and sometimes, they’re jumping in way before they are ready.
-Take a look at the two images above; these are real images that I pulled from Facebook within the last 60 days.
+Take a look at the two images above; these are real images that I pulled from Facebook within the last 60 days (in 2017).
 These are real, and that scares me for your sake.
 Why do I say this?
 Because it’s something I see every day and as a marketing professional and small business owner, it’s incredibly frustrating.